Shark tourism: Palau

 Palau is home to three species of sharks; the grey reef shark, the leopard shark, and the whitetip reef sharks.
 Palau's waters have many coral reefs, which are home to grey reef sharks, the most commonly seen of the three.
 Whitetip reef sharks are also seen around coral reefs, and are much more curious than the other sharks.
 Many tourists and locals are fascinated by these creatures, so that shark diving has become a big part of many tourists incentive to go to Palau.
 Studies have shown that shark diving and shark tourism in general is a major contributor to the economy of Palau.
 Over US$18 million is generated every year, which accounts for close to 10% of all domestic product in the country.
 The local communities and government benefit, receiving over $1 million and US$1.5 million respectively.

 South Africa

 South African is known for conservation of sharks and diversity of species on the coastline.
-Cape Town is known for Great whites and Seven-gill sharks and Aliwal Shoal & Protea Banks are known for Ragged-tooth sharks (also known as Grey nurse or Spotted sand tiger sharks), Hammerhead schools, White tips reef sharks, Oceanic black tip sharks, Bull sharks (Zambezi), Tiger sharks and the occasional Great white sighting.
+Cape Town is known for Great whites and Seven-gill sharks and Aliwal Shoal and Protea Banks are known for ragged-tooth sharks (also known as grey nurse or spotted sand tiger sharks), hammerhead schools, white tips reef sharks, oceanic black tip sharks, bull sharks (Zambezi), tiger sharks and the occasional great white sighting.
 These sites providing experiences to scuba divers and cage divers.